GrassHopper1977/CHERIoT_Experiments/README.md

 ```
 I work in a fork of cheriot-demos, which comes with  dev container, submodules for rtos and the network stack, and a few examples of creating things that work with Sonata
 ```
 4. I have worked in forks of both [lowRISC/Sonata-Software](https://github.com/lowRISC/sonata-software) and [CHERIoT-Platform/CHERIoT-RTOS](https://github.com/CHERIoT-Platform/cheriot-rtos).
-It makes it easier to PR any chanegs back.
+It makes it easier to PR any changes back.

 # Using the Sonata hardware (before V1)
 ## The Joystick, LEDs and RGB LED